Karoqnq/bite_spring2024_is/h2-should-tero-wear-a-helmet.md

 ### b) Security hygiene.
 What basic security practices should everyone follow?
 Are there some security hygiene practicies that you consider useful, but might be above an average Joe?

+-	Back up your data

+-	Use Two-Factor Authentication

+-	Strong passwords + password manager (I think this was one of the things I was surprised about in class as I was the only one to have a password manager)

+-	Use Antivirus software/ existing antivirus turned on (ex.
+Windows)

+-	Educate yourself on security threats (I fell for a phising scam and lost an account and everything related to all my personal info + uni work for the entirety of first year so I try to stay on board with the newer methods)

+-	Keep your software updated (updates can be regarding updating the systems / software from possible threats)